calculix/CalculiX-Examples/Test/Meanrot/README.md

 # Stress distribution with mean rotation MPC

-Tested with CGX 2.15 / CCX 2.15
+Tested with CGX 2.15 / CCX 2.16pre

 + Test of mean rotation multipoint constraints
 + Stress distribution for applied moments
-+ Result in version 2.13: Exhibits the same strange (hyperbolic) stress distribution as distributing coupling, plus stress peaks at boundaries and edges due to equal nodal weights.
++ Result in version 2.13 and later: Exhibits the same strange (hyperbolic) stress distribution as distributing coupling, plus stress peaks at boundaries and edges due to equal nodal weights.
 Distributing coupling is area-weighted, thus no artificial peaks.
-+ Result in version 2.15: The MPC syntax of the CCX input has changed without this being also implemented in CGX.
-Therefore no results are obtained.
-All stresses are Zero.
++ This example doesn't work in CGX 2.14.1 and 2.15.

 File                           | Contents